surfliner/surfliner-mirror/README.md

 [https://ucsb.zoom.us/j/310736504](https://ucsb.zoom.us/j/310736504)<br/>
 *Purpose*: Daily meeting during the sprint to discuss ongoing work and blockers.<br/>
 *Required*: Project Team<br/>

+**Project Surfliner Sprint Review**<br/>
+Last day of each sprint, 10:30-11:30am<br/>
+Use DSU Zoom link: [https://ucsb.zoom.us/j/310736504](https://ucsb.zoom.us/j/310736504)<br/>
+*Purpose*: Informal meeting on the last day of the sprint to show what the product team(s) has accomplished during the sprint, typically taking the form of a demo.
+Demos are recorded.
+The Product Owner(s) & Tech Lead(s) for products in sprint are responsible for demo content & ensuring the demo gets recorded and shared.<br/>
+*Required*: Product Owner(s) & Tech Lead(s) for products in sprint<br/>
+*Optional*: Project Team<br/>

 **Project Surfliner Sprint Retrospective**<br/>
 Last day of each sprint, 2:00-3:00pm<br/>